danielbeeke/pres-remix/README.md

 ### Editor

 The editor is organization agnostic.
 You can install it with the Chrome browser.
-Open up pres-remix.danielbeeke.nl. flollow the steps in the wizard.
+Open up pres-remix.danielbeeke.nl.
+Follow the steps in the wizard.

 It will install a desktop PWA on your machine with settings that map to your organization.
 These settings should be hosted somewhere.
 A special prefilled link can be made so coworkers can easily install the editor.